-- i) The Board of Directors. - i.1) Composition: number and identity of members.
+i) The Board of Directors

+i.1) Composition: number and identity of members

-Following the modification of Article 39 of the Company Bylaws by agreement of the General Shareholders' Meeting held on June 26, 2005, the maximum number of seats on the Board of Directors, which to date has been seven, was increased to nine.
+Following the modification of Article 39 of the Company Bylaws by agreement of the General Shareholders' Meeting held on April 15, 2007, the maximum number of seats on the Board of Directors, which to date has been nine, was increased to fifteen.
 The aim of this modification was fundamentally intended to provide this administrative body with the number of directors that would on the one hand allow for a potentially more diverse composition and, on the other, facilitate delegation, attendance and the adoption of resolutions with minimum attendance and which would guarantee a multiple and plural presence on the Board of Directors.

-Maximum number of directors 9 Minimum number of directors 3
+Minimum number of directors 3

-The Board's composition, in accordance with the recommendations established in the Aldama Report and in the Unified Code of Corporate Governance of the Listed companies, takes the company's shareholding structure into account, so that it may firmly represent the highest possible percentage of the share capital and protect the general interests of both the Company and its shareholders, while also being granted the degree of independence that is appropriate to the professional practices and requirements of any company.
-The Board's current composition is as follows: Abaurre Llorente, Aya Abaurre, Benjumea Llorente, Gracia Díez, Polanco Moreno, Sebastián Gascón, Terceiro Lomba, Villalba Vilá, Jose Joaquín.
-Jose Luis.
-Felipe.
-Javier.
-Mercedes.
-Ignacio de Carlos.
-José B. Daniel.
+The Board's composition, in accordance with the recommendations established in the Aldama Report and in the Unified Code of Corporate Governance of Listed companies, takes the company's shareholding structure into account, so that it may firmly represent the highest possible percentage of the share capital and protect the general interests of both the Company and its shareholders, while also being granted the degree of independence that is appropriate to the professional practices and requirements of any company.
+The Board's current composition is as follows: